acrolinx/sdk-java/README.md

 ./gradlew build
 ```

-on an UNIX system, or
+on a UNIX system, or

 ```batch
 gradlew build